 Put your webmaster hat back on!
 Last week we talked about the daily and weekly webmaster tasks for small business owners.
 Were you able to complete the tasks for the first week?
 If so, you are on track for web marketer success.
 Let’s review our daily, weekly, and new monthly tasks!

 - Login to WordPress daily to check for completed customer forms.

-- Write one blog post or website update weekly (Check out Sarah Manley’s recent post for help on writing great blog posts!)
+- Write one blog post or website update weekly (Here are some tips on writing great blog posts!)

 - Review your website statistics monthly and take action when needed.

 By checking your website statistics once a month (at minimum) you will have your finger on the pulse of your website’s health to keep it on track and thriving.
 Sometimes website statistics can be overwhelming, but it helps to know what to look for and why.